New Jersey Marathon: Course

 The old New Jersey Marathon started within the parking area of Monmouth Park Racetrack in Oceanport, New Jersey.
 It wound its way through the residential areas of Oceanport and Monmouth Beach before turning south into Long Branch.
 It then continued south through the beach communities of Deal, Allenhurst, Loch Arbour, Asbury Park and Ocean Grove, mostly within a block or two of the beach itself.
 The final 1.7 miles was run on the Long Branch boardwalk.

 The course had no significant hills and was virtually flat, outside of some gentle rolling stretches early on and several bridge crossings.
 It was USATF-certified, which allowed runners to use the full marathon course to qualify for the following year’s Boston Marathon.

-The new marathon and half marathon will be a USA Track & Field-sanctioned event on a USATF-certified course, one of the fastest and flattest in all of America.
-Furthermore, runners will get to race through Jersey City’s uniquely diverse and culturally rich neighborhoods.
+The new marathon and half marathon will be a USA Track & Field-sanctioned event on a USATF-certified course.
+The course will run through Jersey City.